UY24/newspaper-reader/README.md

 To create your own training dataset, capture images of newspapers and use any annotation software to annotate the images in a YOLO-compatible format.

 Ensure that you carefully follow the instructions and adjust the code to suit your specific needs.

-Feel free to customize and enhance the project description based on the specific details and requirements of your own project.